When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Earth Conscious Sticks – £7 for 60g, arrowroot and sodium bicarb, several scents.
 Available from Earth Conscious and Holland and Barrett

 - We Love The Planet – £8.99 for 65g, several scents.
-Available from Holland and Barrett, Ocado and Planet Organic
+Available from Holland and Barrett and Ocado.

 - Scence – £12 for 75g, several scents.
 Available from Peace with the Wild and The Plastic Free Shop